Quantitative AI Risk Assessments: Opportunities and Challenges: Introduction

 \section{Introduction}

-AI-based systems\footnote{We define AI-based systems as algorithmic processes that learn from data in an automated or semi-automated manner\cite{NIST}.} are increasingly being used by commercial and noncommercial organizations to provide new capabilities or to perform existing processes more efficiently, more effectively, or both.
-As the adoption of AI systems expands to high-stakes uses, combined with the fact that such systems are not explicitly programmed, concerns about the risk of such systems have increased.
-Several visible examples have dramatically illustrated these risks~\cite{propublica,Selbst2017,amazon-recruiting-2018,UK-exam-2020,zillow-2021,tesla-2019,imitation-attacks-2020,urlnet-2018}.
+AI systems\footnote{We define an AI system as \emph{"an engineered or machine-based system that can, for a given set of objectives, generate outputs such as predictions, recommendations, or decisions influencing real or virtual environments~\cite{nist-rmf-2023}."} } are increasingly being used by commercial and noncommercial organizations to provide new capabilities or to perform existing processes more effectively, or both.
+As the adoption of AI expands to high-stakes uses, combined with the fact that AI often exhibits higher variability than conventionally programmed systems, concerns about the risk of AI have increased.
+Several visible examples have dramatically illustrated these risks~\cite{propublica,Selbst2017,amazon-recruiting-2018,UK-exam-2020,zillow-2021,tesla-2019,imitation-attacks-2020,urlnet-2018} and risk taxonomies have emerged~\cite{nist-rmf-2023,risk-atlas,IBM-ethics-board-POV-2024,owasp,mitre}.
 In addition to fundamental societal harm, these risks can result in negative brand reputation, customer/supplier/employee lawsuits, and increased regulatory scrutiny.
-Deploying organizations are increasingly looking for ways to assess and reduce these risks.
+Organizations deploying AI are increasingly looking for ways to assess and mitigate these risks.

-The creation of an AI system often occurs within a complex multistage lifecycle that begins with design and requirements, followed by model development, model validation or quality assurance, deployment, and post-deployment monitoring.
+The creation of an AI system often occurs within a complex multistage lifecycle that begins with design and requirements, followed by model development and prompt engineering, model validation or quality assurance, deployment, and post-deployment monitoring.
 One suitable approach to reduce risk is to instrument this lifecycle to collect and govern relevant ``facts"~\cite{factsheets-2019} about the process to ensure they comply with regulatory and organization policies intended to mitigate specific risks and prevent societal harm.
-We are seeing the emergence of systems to collect and manage these facts, providing a foundation for transparency and governance~\cite{factsheets-product}, and expect mature organizations to leverage this technology.
+To support regulatory compliance requirements, we are seeing the emergence of systems to collect and manage these facts, enabling transparency and governance~\cite{factsheets-product}, and expect mature organizations to leverage this technology.